Xavier308/AirBnB-clone/README.md

-This is a clone version of AirBnB
+# This is a clone version of AirBnB using Python 3, flask, Docker

-This app create user and manage their data, also it manage: places, cities, countries, ammenities and reviews.
+## This app create user and manage their data, also it manage: places, cities, countries, ammenities and reviews.

+### App inplemented by Xavier J Cruz using documetantion provide by Holberton School

 It is recommendend to use a virtual enviroment to work with this project.
 You can create it with the following command:
 'python -m venv myenv'